Cannabis in South Africa

-Cannabis is thought to have been introduced to Africa by early Arab or Indian traders.
-It was already in popular use in South Africa by the indigenous Khoisan and Bantu peoples prior to European settlement in the Cape in 1652, and was traditionally used by Basotho to ease childbirth.
-According to author Hazel Crampton, old Afrikaner recipes for teas and foods exist which make use of the plant.
-Use of the plant was associated with traditional African populations and a lower economic status.
+Cannabis is believed to have been introduced to Africa by early Arab or Indian traders, centuries ago.
+It was already in widespread use among South Africa's indigenous Khoisan and Bantu peoples before European settlement in the Cape in 1652.
+Additionally, it was traditionally utilized by Basotho communities to facilitate childbirth.
+According to author Hazel Crampton, historical Afrikaner recipes for teas and foods incorporated the use of cannabis.
+The plant's use was primarily associated with traditional African populations and individuals of lower economic status.

-Longitudinal research studies by the Medical Research Council (MRC) report that the number of cannabis users in South Africa was 2.2 million in 2004, and 3.2 million in 2008.
-In 2003, Interpol rated South Africa as the fourth-largest cannabis producer in the world, and the Institute for Security Studies reported that most cannabis seized in the UK and a third globally had South African origins.
+Long-term research conducted by the Medical Research Council (MRC) indicates that the number of cannabis users in South Africa was 2.2 million in 2004, which increased to 3.2 million by 2008.
+In 2003, Interpol ranked South Africa as the world's fourth-largest cannabis producer, and the Institute for Security Studies reported that a significant portion of cannabis seized in the United Kingdom, and a third seized globally, originated from South Africa.